 “The world of the hunting and gathering peoples is not a valley of continuous demonic menace and unfathomable dread, despite the fact that it has long been popular to depict it as such.
 It’s a life of willingly accepted risks, minimal needs, unhurried and communal living, and intellectual thinking that’s both practical and esthetic.
 It is a life based on the integrity of solitude and human sparsity, in which mankind do not become a cancer to their surroundings but instead live in peace with each other and with nature.”

-Recently, scientist Jared Diamond dubbed civilisation “the greatest error in the history of the human race,” while historian Yuval Noah Harari dubbed it “history’s biggest deception.”
+Recently, scientist Jared Diamond dubbed civilization “the greatest error in the history of the human race,” while historian Yuval Noah Harari dubbed it “history’s biggest deception.”

-- Our human history is one of collaboration.
+2. Our human history is one of collaboration

 “The social categories of the partnership system and the domination system show that the different ways human societies socialize the male and female halves of humanity for ‘masculine’ and ‘feminine’ roles is how people learn to viability,” she and peace anthropologist Douglas Fry write in their new book, Nurturing Our Humanity: How Domination and Partnership Shape Our Brains, Lives, and Future.

-- The advent of the Coronavirus is a wake-up call for mankind.
+3. The advent of the Coronavirus is a wake-up call for mankind

 Colin Carlson, a Georgetown University ecologist, states,